 We appreciate the difficulties surrounding the interpretation of the term "computer".
-"Computer" tends to imply the tangible elements, such as hardware, software, network components, etc. "Information system", on the other hand, has a broader meaning, encompassing not just the technical components, but also the data, information and even related processes (which could be manual) that together make up a functional system that captures, processes, analyses and provides information to its users.
+"Computer" tends to imply the tangible elements, such as hardware, software, network components, etc. "Information system", on the other hand, has a broader meaning, encompassing not just the technical components, but also the data, information and even related processes (which could be manual) that together make up a functional system, which captures, processes, analyses and disseminates information to users of the system.